 In order for our distribution tests to provide valuable information on Hard Rock Energy’s prime consumer-base, we needed diversity.
 In Hollywood, FL there is a very popular Hard Rock Hotel & Casino, so we placed select advertisements in this location.
 Chicago, Illinois, on the other hand, is only home to Hard Rock Cafe.
 We chose this location to see how consumers outside of the casino culture would respond to our ads.
 We produced billboards to be erected on heavily-traveled highways in both locations, took out ad space in several major newspapers, promoted videos, and digital ads, and initiated online takeovers of news sites, all using the tagline we helped to develop, “Give Your Tastebuds A Break.”

 Finally, we wanted to make sure that Hard Rock Energy had a recognizable name attached to their brand.
-When they told us of their relationship with Chris “Birdman” Andersen, we knew that he’d be the perfect fit.
-We worked to develop concepts and produce a photo shoot for him, but he was only available for two hours, one of which was consumed by local media interviewing him.
-What happened in that next hour was a flurry of activity, make-up artists, lights flashing, models posing–we needed to produce enough content to last about a year.
+When they informed us about their relationship with Chris “The Birdman” Andersen, we knew he’d be the perfect fit.
+We needed to produce enough content to last about a year so we developed multiple concepts for the upcoming photo shoot.
+However, working under such short notice meant that Chris Andersen was only available for two hours — one of which was consumed by local media interviewing him.
+What happened in that next hour was a flurry of activity, make-up artists, lights flashing, and models posing.